Engines & Styles

 like tourers.
 B.M.W have embraced the shaft drive on nearly all their

-bikes, weight reduction is an ongoing focus for B.M.W with lighter and
+motorcycle's , weight reduction is an ongoing focus for B.M.W with lighter

 Belt drive is also becoming increasingly popular with manufacturers due